-Alternative Inspections [24 CFR 983.103(g); Notice PIH 2016-05]
+Alternative Inspections [24 CFR 983.103(i); Notice PIH 2016-05]

-In the case of mixed-finance properties that are subject to alternative inspections, the PHA may rely upon an alternative inspection conducted at least triennially to demonstrate compliance with inspection requirements.
+In the case of a PBV project financed under a federal, state, or local housing program that is subject to alternative inspections, the PHA may rely upon an alternative inspection conducted at least triennially to demonstrate compliance with inspection requirements.

-The PHA will not rely on alternative inspection standards.
+The CCHA will not rely on alternative inspection standards.

-Other Inspections [24 CFR 983.103(e)]
+Interim Inspections [24 CFR 983.103(f)]